SimplyMinto/Bus_guide/README.md

 This system is flexible and can handle various routes and locations.
 It's also forgiving of user input, thanks to the fuzzy matching.
 The CSV-based data storage makes it easy to update or change the route information without modifying the code.

-Would you like me to elaborate on any specific part of the system?